Plans are afoot to make Dubai the world’s most visited city.

 Where to Go

 Dubai isn’t known as the City of Gold for nothing, which is why you should attempt to pick some up while you’re there.
+Getting around can be tricky, but treat yourself to a luxury car rental in Dubai and you’ll be free as a bird.
 Renowned for its reasonable prices, the Gold Souk offers the opportunity to pick up some quality merchandise at knock down costs.
 Additionally, away from the modernity, you may want to visit the Bastakia Quarter for a reminder of the days when Dubai was a quiet fishing village.

 Although the above list is far from exhaustive, the veritable smorgasbord of activities on offer for tourists visiting Dubai means it’s an extremely good place to start your emirate adventure …